animal-tree/Writing-stuff-2/Theories/What-is-Light.md

 More speculatively, frequency might have one other momentum-like effect that isn't reproducible via [electromagnetic push](https://youtu.be/bvzr2HbbPC8?si=wyctUUwiOc5dQgfX).
 Higher frequency should perhaps correspond to more resistance in light's bending towards centripetal accelerations/forces such as gravity, if the analogy to momentum is really taken to its extreme, while still respecting the constancy of the speed of light in its linear/inertial speed.
 I can regard this momentum of light then as an "inner velocity," by which centripetal forces are resisted.
 This inner velocity in my opinion likely determines the absorption or emission of the photon by the electron.

 [^1]: Those channels are amazing by the way.
+[^2]: However, a more thorough resolution can include both the electron interaction and the "momentum-bump," and answer Baryonic asymmetry.